Matthijnssenslab/Beevir/README.md

 # Beevir
-Collection of JP books, Rcode & circos configuration files for the prokaryotic viruses associated with bees.
+Collection of JP books, Rcode & circos configuration files for the prokaryotic viruses associated with bees (https://doi.org/10.1073/pnas.1921859117).

 Raw fasta files are available at: